New Haven Mediation Lawyer

 Why Choose To Meditate?

 We believe mediation is a much more adaptive process than litigation since it allows both parties to custom design a formal resolution that meets their family’s unique needs and wants.
 Since both parties directly communicate, you can quickly identify areas of agreement.
-The mediation can help focus on providing options to resolve the primary issues in dispute.
+Mediation can help focus on providing options to resolve the primary issues in dispute.
 The mediation process also tends to move much faster than other routes to settlement.

 The rising trend toward mediation and working it out outside the court is advantageous for all couples with children.
 Letting a judge decide your and your kid’s future is not the best way.